-- · fail to supply us with product on a timely basis or in the requested amount due to unexpected damage to or destruction of facilities or equipment or otherwise; - · fail to increase manufacturing capacity and produce drug product and components in larger quantities and at higher yields in a timely or cost-effective manner, or at all, to sufficiently meet our commercial needs; - be unable to meet our production demands due to issues related to their reliance on sole-source suppliers and manufacturers; - supply us with product that fails to meet regulatory requirements; - become unavailable through business interruption or financial insolvency; - · lose regulatory status as an approved source; - be unable or unwilling to renew current supply agreements when such agreements expire on a timely basis, on acceptable terms or at all; or - discontinue production or manufacturing of necessary drug substances or products.
+- · fail to supply us with product on a timely basis or in the requested amount due to unexpected damage to or destruction of facilities or equipment or otherwise; - fail to increase manufacturing capacity and produce drug product and components in larger quantities and at higher yields in a timely or cost-effective manner, or at all, to sufficiently meet our commercial needs; - be unable to meet our production demands due to issues related to their reliance on sole-source suppliers and manufacturers; - · supply us with product that fails to meet regulatory requirements; - · become unavailable through business interruption or financial insolvency; - lose regulatory status as an approved source; - be unable or unwilling to renew current supply agreements when such agreements expire on a timely basis, on acceptable terms or at all; or - discontinue production or manufacturing of necessary drug substances or products.

 In the event of any of the foregoing, if we do not have an alternative supplier or manufacturer in place, we would be required to expend substantial management time and expense to identify, qualify and transfer processes to alternative suppliers or manufacturers.
 Transferring technology to other sites may require additional processes, technologies and validation studies, which are costly, may take considerable amounts of time, may not be successful and, in most cases, require review and approval by the FDA.
-Any need to find and qualify new suppliers or manufacturers could significantly delay product candidates, adversely impact our ability to us on a timely basis, on acceptable terms or at all.
-Additionally, we and our manufacturers do not currently maintain significant inventory of drug substances and other materials.
-Any interruption in the supply of a drug substance or other material or in the manufacture of our product candidates could have a material adverse effect on our business.
+Any need to find and qualify new suppliers or manufacturers could significantly delay production of our product candidates, adversely impact our ability to market our product candidates and adversely affect our business.
 Replacements may not be available to us on a timely basis, on acceptable terms or at all.
 Additionally, we and our manufacturers do not currently maintain significant inventory of drug substances and other materials.
 Any interruption in the supply of a drug substance or other material or in the manufacture of our product candidates could have a material adverse effect on our business, financial condition, operating results and prospects.

 We do not have direct control over the ability of our contract suppliers and manufacturers to maintain adequate capacity and capabilities to serve our needs, including quality control, quality assurance and qualified personnel.
 Although we are ultimately responsible for ensuring compliance with regulatory requirements such as cGMPs and GACP, we are dependent on our contract suppliers and manufacturers for day-to-day compliance with cGMPs or GACP for production of raw materials, APIs, and finished products.
-Facilities used by our contract suppliers and manufacturers to produce the APIs and other substances and materials or finished products for commercials ale must pass inspection and be approved by the FDA and other relevant regulatory authorities.
-Our contract suppliers and materials or purpliers and materials or purply with cGMP and GACP requirements enforced by the FDA through its facilities inspection and review of submitted technical information.
-If the safety of any product or product candidate or component is compromised due to a failure to adhere to applicable laws or for other reasons, we may not be able to successfully commercialize or othatin regulatory approval for the affected product or product candidate, and we may be held liable for injuries sustained as a result.
+Facilities used by our contract suppliers and manufacturers to produce the APIs and other substances and materials or finished products for commercial sale must pass inspection and be approved by the FDA through its facilities inspection program and review of submitted technical information.
+If the safety of any product or product candidate or component is compromised due to a failure to adhere to applicable laws or for other reasons, we may not be able to successfully commercialize or obtain regulatory approval for the affected product or product candidate, and we may be held liable for injuries sustained as a result.
 Any of these factors could cause a delay or termination of preclinical studies, clinical trials or regulatory submissions or approvals of our product candidates, and could entail higher costs or result in our being unable to effectively commercialize our approved products on a timely basis, or at all.